 In the normal course of business, the Company may enter into guarantees on behalf of portfolio companies.
 Under these arrangements, the Company would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-On March 24, 2015, the Company entered into a standby letter of credit on behalf of Red Apple Stores Inc. in the amount of \$5,250,000 which expired on December 31, 2015.
-There were no such guarantees outstanding at December 31, 2014.
+There were no such guarantees outstanding at December 31, 2016 and 2015.
 In addition, from time to time, the Company may provide for a commitment to a portfolio company for investment in an existing or new security.
-At December 31, 2015 and 2014, the Company was obligated to existing portfolio companies for unfunded commitments of \$13.1 million and \$16.0 million, respectively.
+At December 31, 2016 and 2015, the Company was obligated to existing portfolio companies for unfunded commitments of \$43.5 million and \$13.1 million, respectively.
+Of the \$43.5 million total unfunded commitments at December 31, 2016, \$42.5 million was on our aggregate \$85.0 million equity commitment to BCIC Senior Loan Partners, LLC, a newly formed joint venture (See Note 5).
+The aggregate fair value of unfunded commitments at December 31, 2016 and 2015 was \$42.6 million and \$13.1 million, respectively.
+We maintain sufficient cash on hand and available borrowings to fund such unfunded commitments should the need arise.